 - 6.1 The Council uses the nationally agreed Pay and Grading Scheme which negotiates pay for those employees between SCP 5 and 47.
 The remuneration within this is re-negotiated yearly by the National Employers. - 6.2 The Council recognises the role of trade unions in consultation and negotiation of pay at local, regional and national levels.
-The Council supports the National Joint Councils and Joint Negotiating Committees which govern the national agreements concerning pay and conditions of service which are applicable to all of the employee groups referred to in this
+The Council supports the National Joint Councils and Joint Negotiating Committees which govern the national agreements concerning pay and conditions of service which are applicable to all of the employee groups referred to here.

-- 6.3 The Council has chosen to increase the pay and grading for Merthyr Tydfil County Borough Council NJC Green Book employees to SCP 47 Appendix A - 6.4 The Senior Manager pay and grading falls into a locally developed salary banding from Band A to Band D. Appendix B Chief Officers and Heads of Service are on, between Band B and Band D are on NJC Green Book terms and conditions. - 6.5 Band A is a spot salary for the Director.
-The Chief Executive salary is a spot salary.
-Appendix B denotes the Directors, on Band A spot salary, and the Chief Executive, on a spot salary.
+- 6.3 The Council has chosen to increase the pay and grading for Merthyr Tydfil County Borough Council NJC Green Book employees to SCP 47 Appendix A - 6.4 The Senior Manager pay and grading falls into a locally developed salary banding from Band A to Band D. Appendix B Directors and Heads of Service are on, between Band B and Band D are on NJC Green Book terms and conditions. - Band A is a spot salary for the Chief Executive.
+Appendix B denotes the Deputy Chief Executive, on Band A spot salary, and the Chief Executive, on a spot salary.
 Both are Hay evaluated. - 6.6 Appendix A denotes NJC Green Book employees. - 6.7 Appendix C denotes Soulbury for educational psychologists.